‘Project Runway All Stars’ 2018 Recap: Episode 7 — A Kick In The Astro

 After a week off, the designers on Project Runway All Stars Season 6 were back with another challenge tonight.
-It was avant-garde time, as they designers created new fashions, but who got eliminated on Project Runway All Stars 2018 tonight?
+It was avant-garde time, as the designers created new fashions, but who got eliminated on Project Runway All Stars 2018 tonight?
 Find out the Episode 7 results from tonight below in our Project Runway All Stars spoilers.

-Last time on Project Runway All Stars Season 6, the designers created looks for Betty Boop, as they were giving her something more modern to wear.
-Some of the designers really struggled with this on, as they were working until the very end.
+Last time on Project Runway All Stars Season 6, the designers created looks for Betty Boop, giving her something more modern to wear.
+Some of the designers really struggled with this and worked until the very end.
 After the judges checked out the looks, it was determined that Char and Edmond had the least favorite looks of the night.
 In the end, the judges sent Char home.

 The Challenge

 The designers met Alyssa Milano at the Hudson River Museum Planetarium.
-They will be using space and the planetarium be their inspiration, as they had to create a cosmic-themed avant-garde look.
+They will be using space and the planetarium as their inspiration, as they had to create a cosmic-themed avant-garde look.
 They had two days for this challenge and a budget of $350.

 The Fun Begins